Willow Warbler

 A warbler is any small bird that sings in a trilling or warbling manner.
 Willow warblers usually sit on tree branches singing.
 Like many birds, they are diurnal and prefer to hunt for food during the day.

-One unusual fact about them is that they molt their feathers twice a year, unlike most birds who molt once a year.
+One unusual fact about them is that they molt their feathers twice a year, unlike most birds that molt once a year.
 They molt during their breeding season and at their winter migration destination.
 Scientists are not sure why they do this.
 Molting helps bird feathers stay strong and healthy, new wings could be an advantage for this bird’s long migration.
 A 2009 study found that migrating songbirds fly much faster than scientists believe.
 The study estimated that a songbird could cover 300 miles in one day of flight.

 Willow warblers prefer open, wooded habitats of all kinds, including mixed forests.
 Their preferred trees are birches, alders, and the willows that give them their name.
 They use shrubs, brambles, and other low-lying plants to hide their nests.
-They also like human habitations, including farms and gardens, and environments with young trees.
+They also like human habitats, including farms and gardens, and environments with young trees.
 They make use of anything in their environment, including patches of low bramble, bracken, mosses, water features, and fallen leaves.

 The willow warbler is a very common visitor to gardens and forests in Europe.
 The Wildlife Trust estimates there are more than 2 million nesting pairs that take their annual migration south from the U.K. It is one of the most common birds in Scandinavia.
 There are about 24 million pairs in Sweden and Finland.